Penstemon albifluvis: Names

 The species name, albifluvis, is a botanical Latin compound of albus and fluvis meaning White River for the location of its habitat in western Colorado and eastern Utah.
 In English it is also commonly called White River penstemon.

 Range and habitat

 White River penstemon has a natural range of just two counties, Rio Blanco in western Colorado and the neighboring Uintah County in eastern Utah.
+It mostly grows from the White River southward to the East Tavaputs Plateau.
 The only documented Colorado location is on Raven Ridge near the boarder with Utah.
 It ranges in elevation from 1500–2200 meters.
 The total size of its range is between 100-250 square kilometers.

 It grows with desert shrubs such as sagebrush, shadscale, or rabbitbrush, but also grows in open woodlands characterized by piñon pines, junipers, ponderosa pines, aspens, spruces, or firs.
 In Colorado it is only found outcrops of Green River Shale, largely barren of life.

 Conservation

 As a variety it was evaluated by NatureServe in 2022 and listed as critically imperiled (T1) at the global level.
 It is threatened by grazing and hydrocarbon development.